Installing LiteMage caching for Magento v1

 In really simple terms - caching makes your site super-fast for your visitors!

-Typically without any kind of caching - when a visitor tries to view your site every component (image, text, scripts etc.) will be requested from the server, the page will be built and then served to your visitors browser.
+Typically without any kind of caching - when a visitor tries to view your site every component (image, text, scripts etc.) will be requested from the server, the page will be built and then served to your visitors' browser.
 This all takes time - and whilst it happens your visitor can be left waiting for something to appear on their screen.
 And we all know how frustrating it is to wait for stuff in a world where we now expect things to be quick!
-A slow site is likely to lose you visitors - which could mean clients!
+A slow site is likely to lose visitors - which could mean clients!

 What caching does is keep a copy of that built page in memory - so further visitor requests for that page can be served near instantly from the cached version - with minimal impact on the server.

-Ok, you may say - what about personalised pages - where their are client details or chunks of personalised information.
+Ok, you may say - what about personalised pages - where there are client details or chunks of personalised information.
 Well, LiteMage can even handle that - it has a mechanism called Edge Side Includes (ESI) - which allows private data to be served within the publicly cached pages.
 This technique is called 'punching holes' in the public content.
 When that content is served again the bulk is served from the cache with the 'holes' being filled with the private individual content.

 We typically see massive improvements from simply installing and enabling the LiteMage module with no further configuration.
-But take some time to configure all the options and your store should be lightning fast - and that's good for business!
+But take some time to configure all the options and your store should be lightning-fast - and that's good for business!

 Installing the Magento LiteMage module

 This guide describes how to install and activate the LiteMage module for Magento v1.